Skip to main content

 Refutation (Bounded Model Checking)

-In the following example, we use loop unrolling to under-approximate least fixed-point semantics in an upper-bound context (coproc).
-Because we want to approximate least fixpoint semantics, we use 0 as our terminator.
+In the following example, we use loop unrolling to refute an upper bound (coproc) of least fixed-point semantics (wp).
+Because we want to approximate least fixpoint semantics, we use 0 as our terminator (c.f.
+Usage).

 coproc geo1_bmc(init_c: UInt) -> (c: UInt)